TechnicalTierra/Newsweek-Clone_2/README.md

 # Newsweek-Clone_2
 Things left to do:
-  1. Light blue overlay (?) of the Sponsor Insight article
-  2. Media queries as the viewpoint gets smaller
+  1. Media queries as the viewpoint gets smaller